okta/okta-sdk-dotnet/MIGRATING.md

 In the future releases we will provide support the following features:

 * OAuth for Okta
-* Extend Proxy configuration to env vars, appsettings.json and YAML files
+* Extend proxy configuration to env vars, appsettings.json and YAML files
 * Call other API endpoints